Italy's Government On Verge Of Collapse Over A Train

-With the Italian government seemingly on the verge of collapse every few months, and with tensions between the two parties in the ruling coalition - Five Star and the League, especially as the former has been sliding in the polls at the expense of the latter's rising popularity - escalating in recent weeks, it was only a matter of time before Italian bondholders had a PTSD flashback to May 2018 when the populist government first stormed on the stage, sending Italian bonds plunging.
+With the Italian government seemingly on the verge of collapse every few months, and with tensions between the two parties in the ruling coalition - Five Star and the League - - escalating in recent weeks especially as the former has been sliding in the polls at the expense of the latter's surging popularity, it was only a matter of time before Italian bondholders had a PTSD flashback to May 2018 when the populist government first stormed on the stage, sending Italian bonds plunging.
 All that was missing was a catalyst.

 Said catalyst emerged as a lingering dispute within Italy’s ruling coalition over the future of a train, or technically a high-speed rail link with France, escalated suddenly on Thursday, once again raising the risk of a government collapse, with the 5-Star chief accusing his partner of acting irresponsibly.